landaire/landaire.net/content/2024-07-28-reflective-pe-loader-for-xbox.md

 +++
-title = "Writing a Reflective PE Loader in 2024 for the Xbox" description = "Adventures in reinventing the wheel.
+title = "Writing a PE Loader for the Xbox in 2024" description = "Adventures in reinventing the wheel.
 Also: I hate thread-local storage" summary = "Adventures in reinventing the wheel.
 Also: I hate thread-local storage" template = "toc_page.html"